Canada backs down from crop chemical ban, adds restrictions

 Canada imposed other restrictions to protect bees in 2019.

+The agency's decision to continue allowing use of imidacloprid is encouraging, as it has already imposed numerous restrictions, said Chris Duyvelshoff, crop protection adviser at the Ontario Fruit & Vegetable Growers Association.

-PMRA said in March it would also limit the use of two other types of crop chemicals, clothianidin and thiamethoxam, which have been linked to deaths of aquatic insects.
+PMRA said in March it would also limit use of two other crop chemicals, clothianidin and thiamethoxam, linked to the deaths of aquatic insects.

+Canada's approach to managing the chemicals' risk is not credible, a coalition of environmental groups said.

+"The decision today means we must cross our fingers and hope for the best," said Lisa Gue, senior policy analyst with the David Suzuki Foundation.

 The European Commission banned outdoor use of all three neonicotinoids in 2018 to protect honeybees, although some countries have granted emergency authorizations.
 The U.S. Environmental Protection Agency is reviewing the chemicals' use.

-Bayer has two years to update its Canadian product labels with new application instructions.
-A Bayer representative did not immediately respond to a request for comment.
+Bayer has two years to update Canadian product labels with new application instructions.
+A Bayer representative did not respond to a request for comment.

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs; 1-204-230-6043;))